ryanmcalister/unotes/README.md

 - [Template Notes!](#template-notes)
 - Better support for remote file connections.
 (WSL/SSH)
 - '`Open In Unotes`' right-click menu option added
+- Use Unotes as stand-alone markdown editor

 # ᑌᑎotes

 Unotes is an [open-source](https://github.com/ryanmcalister/unotes "Open Unotes on GitHub") extension for [Visual Studio Code](https://code.visualstudio.com) created by [Ryan McAlister](https://github.com/ryanmcalister "Learn more about Ryan").

 Unotes helps you visualize and manage your markdown notes.
 Organize your notes in nested folders and edit them with a rich WYSIWYG editor.
+Unotes also provides stand-alone markdown editor windows.

 Use Visual Studio Code's built-in search and version control features for all your notes.